How to use the SquareLine Studio layout?

 - Inspector - In the Inspector Panel, you can see the parameters of the selected widget and you can assign events to it.

-- Widgets - You can place widgets, enlisted here, on the screen.
+- Widget - You can place widgets, enlisted here, on the screen.

 You can edit your screens in Editable View.
-CLicking on a widget, it can be selected, shifted and scaled.
+Clicking on a widget, it can be selected, shifted and scaled.
 Long pressing the middle mouse button, you can pan the screen and by rolling the wheel, you can zoom in or out.
 When clicking on the screen with the right mouse button, a widget list appears from which you can select your preferred widget.
+Press and hold the left mouse button in the empty area between screens to pan the screen.

 - Undo / Redo - Undo or redo your actions one by one.